 Exodus 16:2-4, 12-15; Ephesians 4:17, 20-24; John 6:24-35

-At many points in our lives we all must face and deal with change, change that requires us to abandon old familiar patterns in which we live and move into new and unfamiliar ways of living.
+At many points in our lives we all must face and deal with change, change that requires us to abandon the old familiar patterns in which we live and move into new and unfamiliar ways of living.
 We seem at times to want change and when it occurs we don’t like it, don’t want it.
-President Obama promised us change and we find ourselves now in the midst of changes.
-The collapse of our banking institutions has brought with it changes that are causing us a whole lot of stress.
+President Obama promised us change and we find ourselves now in the midst of changes, many of which a lot of people don’t like at all.
+The collapse of our banking institutions a few years ago has brought with it changes that are causing many of us a whole lot of stress.
 Obviously our former spending based on credit is undergoing enormous change giving us new patterns of spending and habits of saving money.
-Fear, loss, anxiety, worry abound within us and around us as we face the joblessness that is on the rise.
+Fear, loss, anxiety, worry abound within us and around us as we face the joblessness that many are experiencing.

 In the desert the whole community grumbled against Moses and Aaron.
 The Israelites said to them, “If only we had died by the Lord’s hand in Egypt!
 There we sat around pots of meat and ate all the food we wanted, but you have brought us out into this desert to starve this entire assembly to death.”

 When you stop and reflect on what transpired it is quite astonishing to hear them wanting to go back into slavery, especially when they had just experienced God’s tremendous care for them.
 Couldn’t they trust God to provide food for them?
 But because of the prayers, the trust, and the faith of Moses God sent them food in the form of manna bread from heaven.
 Later they complained about that also!

 In today’s Second Reading we face change once again.
 St. Paul writing to the Ephesians calls them, and us with them, to change their ways from living as unbelievers live to living as Christ taught them: